How the service works

 What happens when you order a test

-We will send you a text message when the kit is dispatched.
-The kit will arrive through the post in discreet packaging.
+If you choose to order a test, we'll send you a text message to let you know when your kit has been dispatched.
+It will arrive through the post in discreet packaging.

-Read and follow the instructions in the kit to collect a few drops of blood from your fingertip.
+If you're using the lab test, you'll need to collect a few drops of blood from your fingertip.
 Watch our short video to see how to take your sample.
+Then send the blood sample back to us in the pre-paid return box that comes with the kit.

 If you need help, you can contact our expert clinical team by replying to any of our text messages.